pingcap/docs-cn/op-guide/ansible-deployment.md

 | grafana_admin_user | the username of Grafana administrator; default `admin` |
 | grafana_admin_password | the password of Grafana administrator account; default `admin`; used to import Dashboard and create the API key using Ansible; update this variable after you modify it through Grafana web |

-## Deploy the TiDB cluster
+## Step 5: Deploy the TiDB cluster

 When `ansible-playbook` runs Playbook, the default concurrent number is 5.
 If many deployment target machines are deployed, you can add the `-f` parameter to specify the concurrency, such as `ansible-playbook deploy.yml -f 10`.

-The following example uses the `tidb` user account as the user who runs the service.
+The following example uses `tidb` as the user who runs the service.

-To deploy TiDB using a normal user account, take the following steps:

 1. Edit the `tidb-ansible/inventory.ini` file to make sure `ansible_user = tidb`.